Meditation on Gratitude and Joy

 I offer my gratitude for the life I have been given.

 Just as we are grateful for our blessings, so we can be grateful for the blessings of others.

+Now shift your practice to the cultivation of joy.
 Continue to breathe gently.
 Bring to mind someone you care about, someone it is easy to rejoice for.
-Picture them and feel the natural joy you have for their well-being, for their happiness and success.
+Picture them and feel the natural joy you have for their well-being, happiness, and success.
 With each breath, offer them your grateful, heartfelt wishes:

 May you be joyful.

 May you not be separated from great happiness.

 May your good fortune and the causes for your joy and happiness increase.

 Sense the sympathetic joy and caring in each phrase.
 When you feel some degree of natural gratitude for the happiness of this loved one, extend this practice to another person you care about.
 Recite the same simple phrases that express your heart’s intention.

 Then gradually open the meditation to other loved ones and benefactors.
 After the joy for them grows strong, turn back to include yourself.
 Let the feelings of joy more fully fill your body and mind.
 Continue repeating the intentions of joy over and over, through whatever resistances and difficulties arise, until you feel stabilized in joy.
 Next begin to systematically include the categories of neutral people, then difficult people and even enemies until you extend sympathetic joy to all beings everywhere, young and old, near and far.